 Tungsten has a resistance, which increases with temperature.
 The resistance when cold is about 6 per cent of that when operating at normal temperature.
-This means that when the lamp switched on, a current of about fourteen times the running current flows.
-The increase in the emperature of the filament is rapid, however, and the current surge does not harm the element.
-The resistance of the filament increases as rapidly and has a stabilizing effect on the element consumed.
+This means that when the lamp is switched on, a current of about fourteen times the running current flows.
+The increase in the temperature of the filament is rapid, however, and the current surge does not harm the filament.
+The resistance of the filament increases as rapidly and has a stabilizing effect on the power consumed.